Projeto-Pindorama/mitzune/README.txt

 It's basically containers made by someone who doesn't ever used popular containers before.

-# How do i install it?
+# How do I install it?
 I've designed it to be used as an user-local script, not system-wide.
 You can install it using this pipeline, which extracts the tarball release from xz and un-tar it directly to your home directory: